 You what happens when you assume, Google?

-The post "Google Licensed For Reuse Image Search: Not All is As it Seems" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/07/google-image-search/) on July 18, 2014.
+The post "Google Licensed For Reuse Image Search: Not All is As it Seems" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/07/google-image-search/) on July 18, 2014.